jbilcke-hf/ai-tube/README.md

 ### How often videos are generated?

-There is a script (called the AI Tube Robot - code is also available, see my profile) which checks the Hugging Face platform every 5 minutes for new content.
+There is a script (called the AiTube Robot - code is also available, see my profile) which checks the Hugging Face platform every 5 minutes for new content.

 However, once it starts generating a video, the bot will be kept busy for an hour or so (sometimes more), and during this time the other videos will wait patiently.